AlexanderBustillos/AlexanderBustillos/README.md

 ### I am currently learning ✏️
 #### ECEN 2000 - 400: ECE as a profession
-Provides an introduction to the profession of electrical and computer engineering.
-Specific topics
-addressed include career opportunities in electrical and computer engineering, internship search
-skills, expectations for professional behavior in the classroom and in industry, and current
-events/ethics topics relevant to the field.
-Course format may include additional evening/weekend
-activities.
 ####  ECEN 3250 - 400: Microelectronics
-This class is intended to provide you with microelectronic fundamentals so that you have a background in discrete and/or integrated circuit design.
-The scope of the field and material covered in the textbook is broad.

 ####  ECEN 3350 - 400 Programming Digital Systems
-Architecture defines how a computer or microcontroller
-processes data and instructions, shaping its structure and
-functionality.
-Universal Application:
-All computing devices, from simple microcontrollers to
-Supercomputers rely on architecture to manage tasks and
-communication.
-Impact on Performance:
-Architecture directly influences system efficiency, speed, and
-capability, making it crucial for optimizing performance

 #### ECEN 3810 - 401: Intro to Probability

-It covers the fundamentals of probability theory and treats the random variables and random processes
-of greatest importance in electrical engineering.
-Provides a foundation for the study of communication
-theory, control theory, reliability theory, and optics.

 #### CSCI 496 - 28192: Computer Vision
-Explain the mathematical foundations of image processing through functions and matrices.
-Analyze and apply feature detection and extraction.
-Analyze and solve complex vision problems using various techniques.
-Independently learn and use new technologies.
-Upon successful completion of this course, students will be able to:
-Describe image processing and analysis
-Apply computer vision topics to applications outside of the classroom
-Develop a deep understanding of various advanced computer vision techniques and algorithms
-Analyze complex computer vision problems and design a solution for various problems

 ### Previous courses I've taken that are relevant 📋
 #### CSCI 111 CS1: Foundations of Computer Science